 For quoted investments a valuation price can be obtained from an exchange or similarly verifiable source.
 However, investment in unquoted and/or illiquid investments which are difficult to value may increase the risk of mispricing.
 Furthermore, the Company will compute Net Asset Values when some markets are closed for holidays or other reasons.
-In these and similar cases a verifiable source of market prices will not be available and the investment manager may invoke its Fair Value process which will determine a fair value price for the relevant investments; this Fair Value process involves assumptions and subjectivity.
+In these and similar cases a verifiable source of market prices will not be available and the ACD may invoke its fair value process which will determine a fair value price for the relevant investments; this fair value process involves assumptions and subjectivity.